|

 To give you an idea of what I am trying to say: When I bought Sybil,

 I bought her from a bad breeder.
-She was my first cub.
+She was my first bear cub.
 She was very

-with her..
-Now with Benny, he was from a good breeder, I was
+Now with Benny, he was from a good breeder, he

-never bit by him, he was very patient for his bottle and much more
+never bit me, he was very patient for his bottle and much more

 If you buy a cub from an auction, make sure you meet the breeder